sean-carroll-1992/osticket-prereqs/README.md

 <br />

 <p>
-The next step is to continue setting up osTicket in the browser > click "Continue"
+The next step is to continue setting up osTicket in the browser by clicking continue.

 Fill out the text fields but stop when you reach the "database settings" section.
 </p>